Mary Haas: Role in teaching

-Personal life

-She married Morris Swadesh, a fellow linguist, in 1931.
-They divorced in 1937.

 Awards and honors

 In 1963, Haas served as president of the Linguistic Society of America.
 She was awarded a Guggenheim Fellowship in 1964.
 She was elected a fellow of the American Academy of Arts and Sciences in 1974, and she was elected to the National Academy of Sciences in 1978.
 She received honorary doctorates from Northwestern University in 1975, the University of Chicago in 1976, Earlham College, 1980, and the Ohio State University in 1980.

-Notable students

-Haas trained many notable linguists, including the following: